-Are you ready for an Apple themed Tot School week?
-This week I’ve rounded up some of the best fine and gross motor skills activities and crafts I could find.
+This week I’ve rounded up some of the best fine and gross motor skills activities and easy apple crafts for kids I could find.
 And as usual I’ve thrown in some links to Apple themed printables, books yummy snacks so you have everything you need for an Apple Tot School for your toddler or preschooler.

 Jump to What You Want to See